Relaxation in one-dimensional tropical sandpile

-To make it more precise, for points $p_1,\dots,p_n$ we define the length of relaxation $L(p_1,\dots, p_n)$ as the minimal number $N$ such that We would like to look at the distribution of $L(p_1,\dots, p_n)$ when $p_1,\dots ,p_n\in\Omega^\circ$ are taken as independent uniform random variables.
+To make this question more precise, for points $p_1,\dots,p_n$ we define the length of relaxation $L(p_1,\dots, p_n)$ as the minimal number $N$ such that We want to look at the distribution of $L(p_1,\dots, p_n)$ when $p_1,\dots ,p_n\in\Omega^\circ$ are taken as independent uniform random variables.
 Our computer simulation suggests the presence of power-laws (see Figure \ref{plots}), surprisingly, already for $n=2$.